Long An FC

-Long An Football Club (Câu lạc bộ Bóng đá Long An), simply known as Long An, is a professional football club, based in Long An, Vietnam, that competes in the V.League 2.
+Long An Football Club (Câu lạc bộ Bóng đá Long An), simply known as Long An, is a professional football club, based in Tân An ward, Tây Ninh, Vietnam, that competes in the V.League 2.

 The team is playing at Long An Stadium.
-New name CLB Long An was adopted on December 12, 2015 to replace CLB Đồng Tâm Long An.
+The name Long An was adopted on 12 December 2015 to replace Đồng Tâm Long An.

 History

 Forerunner of the football club Đồng Tâm Long An is the merger of the two football teams: Team Long An and Đồng Tâm Tiles young team.

 From the mid-'90s, Đồng Tâm has focused on sports activities for staffs in the company, especially football.
-Since then young football team movement Gach Đồng Tâm was born in 1996 and developed in parallel with the general business activities of the Company.
+Since then young football team movement Gach Đồng Tâm was born in 1996 and developed in parallel with the general business activities of the company.

-In 2000, in response to the state's glue called the socialization of sports in Vietnam, and the attention and support of the Long An Province People's Committee, the Company has been working and consulting with the Department of Provincial Sport Long An Province to take over the football team Long An are playing in the Championship.
+In 2000, in response to the state's glue called the socialization of sports in Vietnam, and the attention and support of the Long An Province People's Committee, the company has been working and consulting with the Department of Provincial Sport Long An Province to take over the football team Long An are playing in the Championship.

 After receiving teams, Board staff sent abroad to visit and learn from professional football model in developing football nations like Argentina, Portugal, Italy .. selection, application and model building successful first professional football club in Vietnam.

 In 2001, the team switched to a professional model, is transferred to the Đồng Tâm Joint Stock Company management (from 2002, by the Đồng Tâm Co.
-Sports Management), merged into the team of the Company, the implementation new game called football club, Đồng Tâm Long An Tiles.
+Sports Management), merged into the team of the company, the implementation new game called football club, Đồng Tâm Long An Tiles.
 Vo Quoc Thang, Chairman of Đồng Tâm Joint Stock Company, interested in construction investment, the team had many outstanding progress and become one of the "big four" in the V-League with Becamex Bình Dương, SHB Đà Nẵng and Hoàng Anh Gia Lai.